hifiberry/configurator/docs/api-documentation.md

 The SMB/CIFS API provides functionality for discovering and mounting network shares containing music files.
 This enables accessing music libraries stored on NAS devices, Windows shares, or other SMB-compatible file servers.

+**Version 1.9.0 Changes:**
+- Mount operations are now handled by the systemd service for better reliability
+- Individual mount/unmount by ID endpoints have been removed
+- New `/api/v1/smb/mount-all` endpoint triggers the sambamount systemd service
+- Mount and unmount endpoints now only manage configurations, not active mounts

+**Workflow:**
+1. Use `/api/v1/smb/mount` to create share configurations
+2. Use `/api/v1/smb/mount-all` to mount all configured shares via systemd service
+3. Use `/api/v1/smb/unmount` to remove configurations
+4. Restart sambamount service to apply configuration changes to active mounts

 **Security Features:**
 - Passwords are automatically encrypted using the secure configuration store
 - All credentials are stored securely and never exposed in plain text
 - Mount configurations persist across system reboots
 - Support for various SMB protocol versions (SMB1, SMB2, SMB3)
+- Systemd service runs with proper permissions for system-wide mount visibility

 #### `GET /api/v1/smb/servers`